amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 ### Connection signature
 The server sends its connection signature in its response to the client's SYN packet.
 The client sends its connection signature in the CONNECT packet.
 Other SYN/CONNECT packets have this field set to 0.

 If present, the connection signature is the first 4 bytes of a HMAC based on the perceived ip and port of the other end point.
-However, the key used to calculate this hash seems to be initialized to a random value, thus resulting in an unverifiable hash.
+However, the key used to calculate this hash seems to be random, thus giving an unverifiable hash.

 ### Optional data
 Starting with PRUDP V1, packet-specific data is encoded like this: